jpoiret/coq/README.md

 through the files using the Navigation menu, which loads all relevant sentences in the file.

 First, the adapted prelude of the core library can be found in the folder `theories/Init`.
-See in particular `theories/Init/Specif.v` and `theories/Init/Datatypes.v` for adaptation of core definitions like the `option` type.
+See in particular `theories/Init/Specif.v` and `theories/Init/Datatypes.v` for the adaptation of core definitions, such as the `option` type.

 The files in `theories/popl26` support the examples in Section 2:
 - `BasicExamples.v` contains examples from Section 2.2.